Computer/IT Services Orientation

 - 16 iMac computers (running Windows) and 4 Dell computers (Windows) in the McClure Mac Lab, Room 307 (Note: if you want to use an iMac as a Mac, hold down the “Option” key and re-boot the computer, then select the Mac drive when the system re-boots.)

 Some classrooms have printers that can be used only when completing classroom assignments.
-General printing needs are met with using the WEPA printer kiosks.
+General printing needs are met with using one of the two WEPA printer kiosks.

 Canvas Learning Management System